 BLUE DOT STORY

-I was fortunate to grow up surrounded by beauty in the Pacific Northwest.
-In 2006 I moved to New York City, where I worked for several years in design and journalism.
-The day I discovered precious metal clay was one of personal creative fireworks.
-PMC has all the freedom of clay, while its culmination is fine, heirloom quality jewelry.
-Blue Dot began on the kitchen counter of my Brooklyn studio.
-Today I live and work in the Hudson Valley with my husband, son and daughter.
+Caitlin considers herself fortunate to have grow up surrounded by the beauty of the Pacific Northwest.
+In 2006 she moved to New York City, where she worked for several years in journalism and design.
+Blue Dot Jewelry — so named for our blue marble home and all the tiny wonder it holds — began on the kitchen counter of her Brooklyn studio.
+Today she makes jewelry full time in the Hudson Valley where she lives with her husband, son and daughter.

 More about PMC: This clay is composed of microscopic particles of silver suspended in a small amount of organic material.
 Once a piece is dried and kiln fired, the pure silver (.999) is all that remains.